hwkuohenry/hwkuohenry.github.io/index.md

 My recent projects involve building [mathematical understanding toward deconvolution problems](https://deconvlab.github.io), and interdisciplinary research with chemistry department on [efficient microscopic imaging](/pages/intro_clp).
 These projects are intersection of high-dimensional data analysis,  non-convex optimization, and theories of inverse problem.

-After finishing my graduate study, and the ever longest year of 2020, I am joining Google and focus on the development of online / reinforment machine learning model, and the research of its optimization algorithms with practical applications in large scale.
+After finishing my graduate study, and the ever longest year of 2020, I am joining Google and focusing on the development of online / reinforment machine learning model, and the research of its optimization algorithms with practical applications in large scale.

 <br/>